dadoonet/elasticsearch-beyonder/README.md

 * `_template` and `_templates` dir are not supported anymore.
 Use `_index_templates` and `_component_templates` dirs.
 * method `start(RestClient client, String root, boolean merge, boolean force)` is now `start(RestClient client, String root, boolean force)`.
 * support for sample dataset has been added.
 If we detect a directory named `_data` in the classpath, we will try to load sample data from it.
-We support for now only `ndjson` files which will be loaded using the Bulk API.
+We support both `ndjson` files which will be loaded using the Bulk API and `json` files which will loaded using the Index API.

 7.16
 ----